Belonging to the public sphere

 On 4 March 2020, as part of the creation of a major public financial centre announced by the public shareholders of CNP Assurances on 30 August 2018, shares were exchanged and transferred between the French State, Caisse des Dépôts, La Poste and La Banque Postale.

-Following these transactions, CNP Assurances' capital is broken down as follows:
+CNP Assurances' capital at 31 December 2020 is broken down as follows:

 New agreement between BPCE and La Banque Postale